 - your solicitor or adviser says you don't need to attend

-- you are unable to attend due to illness or family emergency - this must be something serious and unavoidable.
+- you are unable to attend due to serious illness or family emergency

 Prepare for the court hearing